cloudfoundry-incubator/spiff/README.md

 ### `(( "foo" bar ))`

 Concatenation (where bar is another dynaml expr).
-Any sequences of integer values or strings can be concatenated, given by any dynaml expression.
+Any sequences of simple values (string, integer and boolean) can be concatenated, given by any dynaml expression.

 e.g.